abdxdev/markdown-latex-pdf-builder/README.md

 Open PowerShell (Terminal on Windows 11) and run these commands:

 > [!CAUTION]
-> Do NOT run as Administrator
+> Do not run as Administrator

 #### Step 1: Download and install TinyTeX